hawwky/Fuel-CMS-RCE/README.md

 #### Version: <= 1.4.1
 #### Tested on: Ubuntu - Apache2 - php5

-Run this python script - `python exploit.py` with all necessary dependencies and modules installed by `pip` or `pip3` Use the web-address, for e.g. `http://10.10.10.10:80` Do mention the `http or https` tag, IP, and the Port where the server is running on All rights goes to the original author, I've just modified it to be easy to use :)
+...Run this python script - `python exploit.py` with all necessary dependencies and modules installed by `pip` or `pip3` ...Use the web-address, for e.g. `http://10.10.10.10:80` ...Do mention the `http or https` tag, IP, and the Port where the server is running on ...All rights goes to the original author, I've just modified it to be easy to use :)